FernandoHartwig/AssortativeMating_Scripts/README.md

-Simulations_AssortativeMating: Script used to simulate data under differentes types of assortative mating and assess different strategies to adjust for this bias in Mendelian randomization (from Hartwig et al., Under review).
+Simulations_AssortativeMating: Script used to simulate data under differentes types of assortative mating and assess different strategies to adjust for this bias in Mendelian randomization.

+The remaining scripts were used for data management and/or analysis.